YanuX-Framework/yanux-framework.github.io/index.md

 - [__YanuX Calculator__](https://github.com/YanuX-Framework/YanuX-Calculator)
 - [__JuxtBoard__](https://github.com/YanuX-Framework/YanuX-JuxtBoard)

+You may also find all these repositories (and more) at the [YanuX Framework GitHub Organization](https://github.com/YanuX-Framework).

-The existing documentation is being improved and additional documentation will be made available in the future.
+The existing documentation is also being improved and additional documentation will be made available in the future.

 ## Publications
 - Pedro Albuquerque Santos, Rui Neves Madeira, and Nuno Correia.
 2019.
 YanuX: pervasive distribution of the user interface by co-located devices.
 In Proceedings of the 16th EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services (MobiQuitous '19).
 Association for Computing Machinery, New York, NY, USA, 368–377.
 DOI: [https://doi.org/10.1145/3360774.3360832](https://doi.org/10.1145/3360774.3360832)